Derby County F.C. Women: 2019/20

-It was a busy off-season for Manager Sam Griffiths with 7 new faces joining the club.
+It was a busy off-season for manager Sam Griffiths with 7 new faces joining the club.
 Ellie Gilliatt made the move from FA Championship side Sheffield United WFC, to be joined by former Leicester City WFC trio Sherry McCue, Sarah Jackson and Sophie Domingo.
 Former Nottingham Forest captain Kelly Darby joined as did Stoke City WFC pair Hannah Keryakoplis and Emily Owen.

-The Ewe Rams said goodbye to club stalwarts Camilla Newton and Grace Harrison, whilst youngster Karagh Tait went to University in the US and football legend Andi Bell retired from Tier 3 football after a 20+ career, scoring goals for fun.
+The Ewe Rams said goodbye to club stalwarts Camilla Newton and Grace Harrison, whilst youngster Karagh Tait went to University in the USA, and football legend Andi Bell retired from Tier 3 football after a 20+ year career.

 During the season, former Ewe Ram Megan Tinsley returned on a permanent deal from Sheffield United Women after a short loan spell midway through the winter, whilst in the New Year, another former DCFCW youngster returned as Ellie May rejoined the club.
 Another signing in the New Year saw the experienced Jodie Michalska sign for the club.

-Another record FA Women's National League crowd of 2,318 at Pride Park Stadium saw the Ewe Rams fall to a 1–0 defeat to local rivals Nottingham Forest WFC but an unbeaten run after Christmas saw the club finish the curtailed 2019–20 season in second place when the season was voided due to the global COVID-19 pandemic.
+Another record FA Women's National League crowd of 2,318 at Pride Park Stadium saw the Ewe Rams fall to a 1–0 defeat to local rivals Nottingham Forest WFC - but an unbeaten run after Christmas saw the club finish the curtailed 2019–20 season in second place when the season was voided due to the global COVID-19 pandemic.

 Under Academy Director Dave Cholerton, the DCFCW Academy continued to thrive in its respective leagues up until the game was halted in March, however in a further boost to the club, a collaborative pathway with the Derby County Girls RTC was formalised to strengthen the club's future.

-The implementation of a Governance Board at the club to sit alongside its Operational Board further strengthened the link between Derby County FC with Nick Britten appointed as chairman with Derby County Chief Executive Stephen Pearce and Rams legend Michael Johnson also sitting on the Governance Board, alongside Vice-chair Faye Nixon, Secretary Sarah Bailey, Claire Twells and Lauren Asquith.
+The implementation of a Governance Board at the club to sit alongside its Operational Board further strengthened the link between Derby County FC, with Nick Britten appointed as chairman with Derby County Chief Executive Stephen Pearce and Rams legend Michael Johnson also sitting on the Governance Board, alongside Vice-chair Faye Nixon, Secretary Sarah Bailey, Claire Twells and Lauren Asquith.

 Record levels of club sponsorship were secured, with every sponsoring opportunity within the portfolio taken and another Tier 2 license bid was submitted, though ultimately with the voiding of the season, all bids were denied.